-Grade 11-12 Vear 1 credit This course follows: Biology and Chemistry (1 year each).
+Grade 11-12 Year 1 credit Prerequisite: Biology and Chemistry (1 year each).
 This is a college level course in biology based on the Advanced Placement Program of the College Entrance Examination Board.
 Emphasis is on extensive laboratory experience and further development of underlying principles of biology.
 In-depth conceptual developments include diversity among organisms, relationships between form and function, genetics, evolution, energy exchanges, biochemistry of living organisms, and ecological studies of the environment.
 Students are required to take the AP Biology Exam.
 Students are to meet all benchmarks in Biological Science (B.S.)
 Content Standards 1-5.
-Once registered for this course, requests to drop an honors course will only be accepted until April 29, 2015 (Current science instructor & AP Biology instructor approval is required.
+Once registered for this course, requests to drop an honors course will only be accepted until April 29, 2016 (Current science instructor & AP Biology instructor approval is required.
 AP Expectations and Agreement Registration Card is also required).